Winged sun: Behdety

 In early Egyptian religion, the symbol Behdety represented Horus of Edfu, later identified with Ra-Horakhty.
 It is sometimes depicted on the neck of Apis, the bull of Ptah.
 As time passed (according to interpretation) all of the subordinated gods of Egypt were considered to be aspects of the sun god, including Khepri.
 The name "Behdety" means the inhabitant of Behdet.

 He was the sky god of the region called Behdet in the Nile basin.

 His image was first found in the inscription on a comb's body, as a winged solar panel.
 The period of the comb is about 3000 BC.
 Such winged solar panels were later found in the funeral picture of Pharaoh Sahure of the fifth dynasty.
 Behdety is seen as the protector of Pharaoh.
-On both sides of his picture are seen the Uraeus, which a symbol for the cobra headed goddess Wadjet.
+On both sides of his picture are seen the Uraeus, which is a symbol for the cobra-headed goddess Wadjet.

 He resisted the intense heat of Egyptian sun with his two wings.